Gergling/12a-mean/README.md

 Quests will arise automatically to apply buffs to the ship and crew.
 This way, players always have something to do, even if somebody is doing the quest chain.

+## Quest Types

+- Narrative - this is a conditional chain of quests opened from a 'root'.
+Victory requires killing all enemies within a number of turns.
+Victory and defeat may open different quests.
+Victory may come with a range of rewards.
+- Emergency - this is a Narrative quest which must be completed before any other quests.
+It may open further emergency quests.
+- Buff - this has no defeat condition.
+Enemies will spawn for five minutes.
+Each kill will add to the buff bonus, and the mission will be over when all the enemies are killed, applying the buffs.

 ## Narrative

 Quest generation needs to have a tree of outcomes.

 For example, the crew are given a mission to seek out a band of pirates.
 This is a navigational quest.
 On completion, they enter a Warp Chase.
 - Victory (catch up):
-  - Opens a Hacking quest where the enemies try to undermine your engineering systems and weapons so you can't pursue or fight.
+  - Might open emergency Hacking quests where the enemies try to:
+    - undermine your engineering systems so you can't pursue.
       - Victory:
       - Defeat:
+    - disable your weapons so you can't fight.
+      - Victory:
+      - Defeat:
+    - compromise your defenses.
+      - Victory:
+      - Defeat:
-  - Opens a Star Wars quest where you attempt to disable the ship.
+  - Opens a Hacking quest where you can attempt to:
-    - Victory: Opens a Boarding Party quest.
-    - Defeat: The ship escapes.
+    - undermine their engineering systems so they can't get away.
+      - Victory: Opens a Star Wars quest, but they can't get away from you.
+This should be some kind of environmental condition that you can stack with adjacent quests, such that the resulting battle involves the enemy having no weapons, engines or defenses.
+        - Victory: Gives you the option of:
+          - destroying the ship.
+This could be some kind of 'morality' quest or something.
+          - boarding the ship.
+        - Defeat: Your engineer gets to repair your ship.
+      - Defeat: Opens a Star Wars quest, but they have the option of retreat.
+    - disable their weapons so they can't fight you.
   - Possibly opens an unknown medical quest where you heal crew members.
   - Opens an unknown medical quest where you buff boarding soldiers.
   - Opens an engineering quest to keep the ship together and able to continue fighting.